huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 ### ControlNet

 As you saw in the [ControlNet](#controlnet) section, these models offer a more flexible and accurate way to generate images by incorporating an additional conditioning image input.
-The ControlNet is pretrained on the conditioning image input to generate new images that resemble it.
+Each ControlNet model is pretrained on a particular type of conditioning image to generate new images that resemble it.
 For example, if you take a ControlNet pretrained on depth maps, you can give the model a depth map as a conditioning input and it'll generate an image that preserves the spatial information in it.
 This is quicker and easier than specifying the depth information in a prompt.
 You can even combine multiple conditioning inputs with a [MultiControlNet](controlnet#multicontrolnet)!

 There are many types of conditioning inputs you can use, and 🤗 Diffusers supports ControlNet for Stable Diffusion and SDXL models.
 Take a look at the more comprehensive [ControlNet](controlnet) guide to learn how you can use these models.